0install/0install-dotnet/src/Store/Icons/_Namespace.md

 ---
 uid: ZeroInstall.Store.Icons
-summary: *content
+summary: Stores icon files downloaded from the web as local files.
 ---
-Stores icon files downloaded from the web as local files.